Program posted by: Big Beyond

 Where will I live?

 We want to make your trip as comfortable as possible and give you a nice home to live in whilst you generously share your time to help the rural communities bordering Bwindi.
-You'll live in the Big Beyond house which is shared with other volunteers and the rest of the team.
-It's situated within a quiet little village and there are fantastic sweeping views of the pocket forest right from the garden.
+You'll live in a shared volunteer house situated within a quiet little village and there are fantastic sweeping views of Bwindi forest right from the garden.
 It's remote and there's no electricity or piped water here so we run on solar power and harvest bathing water.
 It's a truly eco experience with a bit of a luxury edge!

 The range of roles we'd like to fill is diverse and we need lots of enthusiastic individuals with a range of skills and interests to make a difference.
 You don't need a degree in conservation to join us…. the only thing we ask is that you're over 18 and have the right attitude to volunteering and living in rural Africa, a strong work ethic and team spirit.